cit-bioinfo/WISP/README.md

 wget https://raw.githubusercontent.com/RemyNicolle/SMAP/master/smap_splitBySpecie_standard.py
 ```

+__Requirements__ The BAM file seperation `smap_splitBySpecie_standard.py` script (which is not required for gene quantification) requires the `pysam` python module.

 ## 1 Prepare combined reference genomes and transcriptome

 <a name="downloadCombine"></a>

-These steps, shown for human and mouse xenografts, show how to prepare reference genome and transcriptome for SMAP.
+These steps, shown for human and mouse xenografts, detail how to prepare reference genome and transcriptome for SMAP.